jxxcarlson/elm-blackbox/README.md

 # Elm-blackbox

-Elm-blackbox provides a repl for talking to Elm code (the black box) that takes a string as input and produces a string as output.
+Elm-blackbox provides a repl for talking to Elm code in the form of a "black box" that takes a string as input and produces a string as output.
 You determine what the repl does by importing a function